Col du Pré

 Scenically, the Col du Pré, a large screen on Mont-Blanc, offers a succession of breathtaking panoramas.
 Not forgetting the plunging view of Lac de Roselend.

-From the center of Beaufort-sur-Doron, the start of the ascent, you reach the Arêches-Beaufort exit via the D218.
-About 5 km, not easy, with sections between 6.5 and 8%.
-From Le Praz onwards, the last few pitches are easier.
-Catch your breath, as there are no less than 15 twists and turns ahead.
+Catch your breath, as no fewer than 15 twists and turns await you after that.
 The road is narrow and you gradually climb from 8 to 9.5% for over seven kilometers.
 It really stings!
-Passing through Boudin, a charming and authentic hamlet of large wooden chalets clinging to the flower-filled slope, will help you bear the effort.
+The crossing of Boudin, a charming and authentic hamlet of large wooden chalets clinging to the flower-filled slope, will help you bear the effort.

-Arriving at the Col de Méraillet, if you're on the Route des Grandes Alpes®, you'll take the start of the final ascent of the Col de Roselend.
+Arrived at the Col de Méraillet, if you're on the Route des Grandes Alpes®, you'll take the start of the final ascent of the Col de Roselend.
 And if that's not in your plans, you'll head back down to Beaufort-sur-Doron to complete a short circuit that's as athletic as it is magnificent.

 Cycling up Col du Pré from Col de Méraillet